 Elizabeth Martens, DVM

-Dr. Elizabeth Martens is looking forward to joining Valleywide Veterinary Services in June, 2020.
+Dr. Elizabeth Martens joined Valleywide Veterinary Services in June, 2020.
 Having grown up on a farm in the Finger Lakes region of New York, she developed her love of cows from an early age.
 She raised organic replacement heifers as an FFA project throughout high school, then went on to obtain her Bachelor’s degree in Animal Science with a focus on dairy nutrition at Cornell University.

 In 2014, she joined the Peace Corps and served for 2 years as an agriculture volunteer in Panama.
 Her work focused on beef cattle husbandry including training farmers in artificial insemination.
 She also worked with a women’s small business group, taught English, and started a library in the local primary school.
-Elizabeth is looking forward to using her skills in teaching and Spanish to support the Hispanic workforce in Vermont through on-farm training and translation.
+Elizabeth frequently uses her skills in teaching and Spanish to support the Hispanic workforce in Vermont through on-farm training and translation.

 Elizabeth is a 2020 graduate of the Cornell University College of Veterinary Medicine and a 2019 graduate of the Summer Dairy Institute.
 Her professional interests include calf health, milking systems and employee training.

-She is moving to Shoreham, VT with her husband, Jorge live in Shoreham.
+Elizabeth and her husband, Jorge live in Shoreham.
 Jorge is an agronomist from Panama.
 They enjoy gardening, hiking and kayaking together with their dog, Colita and newly adopted farm cat, Leslie.